monomelodies/emily/README.md

 loader in your `Message` object) and optionally a JSON-encoded string of variables to inject.
 Click "submit".
 Awesomeness!
 Now during testing just reload the page whenever you've changed something and see how it works out.

+## Inlining CSS
+For best results, HTML mails should use _inline_ CSS, not an external or embedded stylesheet.
+The Message constructor accepts a string of CSS to be inlined.
+This means you can use classnames and IDs and whatnot in your mail templates, as if you're building an actual webpage.
+This is highly useful, since normally your fancy mails will want to somewhat mimick the accompanying website's appearance!